Jacobs plans spinoff of government services business

 Jacobs has given much attention and resources over the past decade to build its government services business and by doing so, shed its longstanding engineering-and-construction identity.

-Now the technology services business is poised to become the government services market's next independent, publicly traded company after Jacobs' board approved a plan to spin it off.
-Jacobs is currently calling the services business Critical Mission Solutions.
+Now that very business is poised to become the government services market's next independent, publicly-traded company after Jacobs' board approved a plan to spin it off.
+Jacobs is currently calling the government services business Critical Mission Solutions.

 Dallas-headquartered Jacobs expects to complete the separation in the second half of its 2024 fiscal year, which ends on Oct.
 31, 2024.
 Jacobs' fiscal year runs concurrent with the federal fiscal year.